Did you know that Hajj is not only one type that each and every pilgrim do?

 3. When a pilgrim performs a complete `Umrah, takes a break and then, at the time of Hajj, initiates Hajj and does a complete Hajj, then he is practicing Tamatu`.

-The above description explains the Arabic names of the three modes:
+The above description explains the Arabic names of the three types of Hajj:

 – The word ‘Ifrad’ means singling something out which refers, in this context, to doing hajj only without any additions.